-The seventh and eighth problems continue to add levels of difficulty to the creation of 3-dimensional solid components, but although the apparatus have more features to detail, you are just practicing the tools that you have all learned previously.
+The seventh and eighth problems continue to add levels of difficulty to the creation of three-dimensional solid components, but although the part may have more features to detail, you will just be practicing the tools that you have all learned already.

-The ninth problem introduces the Sphere tool, where there is a smaller co centric sphere inside the larger one.
+The ninth problem introduces the Sphere tool by creating smaller co centric sphere inside the larger one.
 A cylindrical tunnel connects the inner sphere to the outer spherical surface.